buildingblocs/2023/README.md

 ### 1.1 Installing Project

-Go to this year's version of the BuildingBloCS page on Github [here](https://github.com/buildingblocs/2022).
+Go to this year's version of the BuildingBloCS page on GitHub [here](https://github.com/buildingblocs/2023).
 At the top of the page, click on the big green button titled "Code".
 From there, select your preferred method of installation.

 ### 1.2 Installing Dependencies